Beijing Records Over 19.84 Million Visits During Spring Festival Holiday, with Tourism Revenue Hitting 33.14 Billion Yuan

 [Photo by Li Muyi from The Beijing News]

-During the holiday, Beijing's inbound tourism market continued to boom, with tour groups from the United Kingdom, Australia, and many other countries and regions.
-The year 2026 marks a crucial period for Beijing's efforts to establish itself as a global tourism destination and the "top choice for inbound trips to China".
-This year, Beijing will welcome 10,000 Australian visitors.
-In June, over 200 international tour operators will visit the city to explore the latest tourism products and resources, followed by more than 200 North American tour operators in August for research and inspections.
+During the holiday, Beijing's inbound tourism market continued to boom, receiving tour groups from the United Kingdom, Australia, and many other countries and regions.
+The year 2026 marks a crucial period for Beijing's efforts to establish itself as a global tourism destination and the top choice for inbound travelers to China.
+This year, Beijing is expected to welcome 10,000 Australian visitors.
+In June, over 200 international tour operators will visit the city, followed by more than 200 from North America in August, for research and site visits to explore the latest tourism products and resources.

-Festive goods and delicacies, along with distinctive performances from across China, were featured at the festive events in areas such as the Chaowai business district, Longtan, and Ditan (Temple of Earth).
-The "Beijing gifts" Spring Festival collection, which consists of 26 items, and four specially designed New Year gift sets sold remarkably well, with total sales exceeding 10 million yuan.
+Festive goods, local delicacies, and distinctive performances from across China were showcased at the festive events in areas such as the Chaowai business district, Longtan, and Ditan (Temple of Earth).
+The "Beijing gifts" Spring Festival collection, which consists of 26 items, together with four specially designed New Year gift sets, enjoyed strong sales, which exceeded 10 million yuan.

-A total of 2,190 sessions of commercial performances were launched across the city, attracting approximately 410,000 views and achieving box office revenues of around 64.015 million yuan.
-A splendid array of outstanding Chinese and foreign performances, including Chinese New Year-themed concerts, and shows of ballet, folk art, and acrobatics, was staged in turn.
+A total of 2,190 sessions of commercial performances were staged across the city, attracting approximately 410,000 attendances and generating around 64.015 million yuan in box office revenue.
+These included a splendid array of outstanding Chinese and foreign productions, such as Chinese New Year-themed concerts, ballet, folk art, and acrobatics.

-Multiple visitor-friendly measures were taken at popular attractions, with ticketing platforms seeing 16,000 new registered users.
-Public cultural institutions across the city, including cultural centers/halls at all levels, organized 769 sessions of cultural activities, resulting in nearly 1.5 million visits.
+Multiple visitor-friendly measures were taken at popular attractions.
+Ticketing platforms saw 16,000 newly registered users.
+Public cultural institutions across the city, including cultural centers/halls at all levels, organized 769 sessions of cultural activities, welcoming nearly 1.5 million visits.

 (Sources: Beijing Daily, The Beijing News)